-Staff respectfully recommends the Transportation and Parking Commission provide feedback and note and file the report.
+Staff respectfully recommends the City Council provide feedback, note and file the report regarding the Streetcar Feasibility Study, and direct staff regarding next steps on advancing the study.

-BACKGROUND/ANALYSIS
+BACKGROUND

 For decades, the City of Glendale has discussed re-establishing a streetcar system in Downtown Glendale.
 Streetcar concepts were discussed or evaluated by the Greater Downtown Strategic Plan (1996), the Downtown Mobility Study (2007), and as part of workshops for the draft South Glendale Community Plan in July and August of 2016.
 On October 24, 2016 the streetcar concept was presented to the Transportation & Parking Commission (TPC).
 The Commission was supportive of conducting a new streetcar study.